From A Wiki of Ice and Fire

 After the battle was done, King Aerys realized that Robert was not some outlaw lord, but rather the greatest threat to his dynasty since Daemon Blackfyre.
 Connington was exiled for his failure and stripped of lands and titles.
 To replace Connington, Lord Qarlton Chelsted was named Hand of the King.
 It was after the Battle of the Bells that King Aerys ordered his pyromancers to place caches of wildfire throughout King’s Landing, even within the Red Keep itself.

 With the death of Denys Arryn, Hoster Tully managed to make a marriage match between his younger daughter, Lysa, and Jon Arryn, who needed an heir, and thus a wife known to be fertile.
 Hoster saw both his daughters wed during a double ceremony.
+Amongst those present at the wedding was Robert Baratheon.

 However, like in the Vale, not all the Tully bannermen joined the rebel cause.
 Houses Ryger, Darry, Goodbrook and Mooton took the side of the Targaryens in the war and Frey remained neutral until the situation became clearer.